PrimeXm/Attendance-System-using-Face-Recognition/README.md

 - - Kivy: Install the Kivy framework using the following command:
 - pip install kivy

+I used pycharm
+also create own database to use it
 ## Usage

 1. Clone the repository: